pdeona/-react-firebase-subscribable/README.md

 ## Dependencies

-- React ^16.0.0
+- React ^16.7.0-alpha.2

 ## Usage

 ### As Decorators

-All exports work with the ES7 decorator proposal syntax for class decorators:
+All (non-hook) exports work with the ES7 decorator proposal syntax for class decorators:

 ```js
 @withAuthSubscription